IvonFis/Python-UAM/Unidad5Ejercicios.md

 * Write a Python program to convert temperatures to and from celsius, fahrenheit.

-* Write a Python program that accepts a word from the user and reverse it.
+* **Write a Python program that accepts a word from the user and reverse it.** NO OPCIONAL

 * Write a Python program that prints all the numbers from 0 to 6 except 3 and 6.